-The hoist is a crane accessory that permits load handling without any or only limited boom movement.
+The hoist is an optional crane component which permits load handling without any or only limited boom movement.
 An obvious advantage is that the hoist makes it possible to handle loads far below ground level.

-Lifting and lowering are achieved by winding/ unwinding the rope.
+Lifting and lowering is achieved by winding/unwinding the rope.
 A number of auxiliary components are needed, such as intermediate pulleys and a hook pulley.
 As an option, a snatch block can be installed to multiply the lifting capacity.